Here’s what’s in the new proposed lease and development deal for the Orioles

 The bonds were previously authorized by state lawmakers for both the Orioles and the Ravens — conditioned on the teams signing long-term leases.
 The Ravens already have started using bond money toward renovations at neighboring M&T Bank Stadium.

-The Maryland Stadium Authority would control the projects and contracts that are carried out with the bond funding.
+The Maryland Stadium Authority would control the projects and contracts carried out with the bond funding.

 The new agreement appears to allow the Orioles and the stadium authority to start the process to access some of the $600 million as soon as the lease is signed.
 The state could pursue the amount of outstanding bonds if the team were to relocate before they were repaid.